 As a frequent appellate advocate, René has made multiple appearances before the U.S. Court of Appeals for the Fourth Circuit, including en banc, the South Carolina Supreme Court and the South Carolina Court of Appeals.
 He has also appeared before the U.S. Court of Appeals for the Federal Circuit.
 René has often handled the appellate stage of litigation after referral from other trial counsel.

-In addition to the private practice of law, René has served as a lecturer in American Government in the Political Science Department of Francis Marion University.
-An active member of the community, René has served numerous charitable and volunteer organizations, and he is a former soccer coach and team manager.
+In addition to the private practice of law, René serves as an adjunct faculty member for the University of South Carolina School of Law and has served as a lecturer in American Government in the Political Science Department of Francis Marion University.
+An active member of the community, René has served in his church as well as numerous charitable and volunteer organizations including the Masterworks Choir, and he is a former soccer coach and team manager.